leptos-rs/leptos/docs/book/src/getting_started/community_crates.md

 As you get further along in your Leptos journey and find that you have questions about "how to do 'x' with Leptos", then search the Discord "help" channel to see if a similar question has been asked before, or feel free to post your own question - the community is quite helpful and very responsive.

-The "[Discussions](https://github.com/leptos-rs/leptos/discussions)" on Githbub are also a great place for asking questions and keeping up with Leptos announcements.
+The "[Discussions](https://github.com/leptos-rs/leptos/discussions)" on Github are also a great place for asking questions and keeping up with Leptos announcements.

 And of course, if you run into any bugs while developing with Leptos or would like to make a feature request (or contribute a bug fix / new feature), open up an issue on the [Github issue tracker](https://github.com/leptos-rs/leptos/issues).